OpenDataArena/OpenDataArena-Tool/README.md

 ## What's New
-- 🔥 2025-12-17: We release the technical report for OpenDataArena.
-Please refer to [Technical Report](https://arxiv.org/abs/2512.14051).
+- 🔥 2025-12-17: We released our [Technical Report](https://arxiv.org/abs/2512.14051) and upgraded ODA with Qwen3-VL for multimodal assessment and 80+ new scoring dimensions.
-- 2025-07-26: We release the [OpenDataArena](https://opendataarena.github.io/) platform and the [OpenDataArena-Tool](https://github.com/OpenDataArena/OpenDataArena-Tool) repository.
+- 2025-07-26: We released the [OpenDataArena](https://opendataarena.github.io/) platform and the [OpenDataArena-Tool](https://github.com/OpenDataArena/OpenDataArena-Tool) repository.

 ## Overview